MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-hostedservice.md

 ---
-Description: The CIM\_HostedService class represents an association between a service and the system on which the functionality resides. ms.assetid: 23bb385d-dd22-4126-aea9-d2f22527223e ms.tgt_platform: multiple
+description: The CIM\_HostedService class represents an association between a service and the system on which the functionality resides. ms.assetid: 23bb385d-dd22-4126-aea9-d2f22527223e ms.tgt_platform: multiple
 title: CIM_HostedService class (CIMWin32 WMI Providers)